 Surfboard fins come in a number of different shapes and sizes.
 Even after familiarizing yourself with how different fin shapes and materials are designed to perform, you’re still left with the question of what size fin to get.

-When talking about fin size, we’re either talking about total surface area and/or depth.
+When talking about fin size, we’re either talking about total surface area and/or depth and base length.

 Generally speaking, smaller surfboard fins will have more turn control while sacrificing drive and hold, while larger fins will have more stability and drive with a larger turning radius.
 However, as you increase fin size, you also increase drag.

 The proper fin size choice boils down to the type of surfboard you’re riding, the type of waves you’re surfing, and the style of surfing you’re hoping to achieve.